Opportunities for Researchers

 - Find information about privacy and security processes that help keep participant data safe.

-The Research Hub will also house the Workbench platform and its suite of custom tools.
-The Workbench will offer access to additional levels of data, workspaces, a cohort builder, and an interactive notebook environment.
-These tools are expected to be available in Spring 2020 to registered and approved All of Us researchers.
+The Research Hub also houses the Workbench platform and its suite of custom tools.
+The Workbench offers access to additional levels of data, workspaces, a cohort builder, and an interactive notebook environment.
+These tools are now available to registered and approved All of Us researchers.

 Benefits for Researchers

 All of Us offers two different access tiers: one for the general public and a second, restricted tier for registered researchers.
 Researchers have opportunities to: